Butorphanol Nasal SprayPronunciation

-- Have not been tolerated, or are not expected to be tolerated,
+- Have not been tolerated, or are not expected to be tolerated.

-- Have not provided adequate analgesia, or are not expected to provide adequate analgesia
+- Have not provided adequate analgesia, or are not expected to provide adequate analgesia.

-Butorphanol tartrate nasal solution is contraindicated in patients with:
+Butorphanol tartrate nasal spray is contraindicated in:

-- Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment [see WARNINGS]
+- Patients with acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment (see WARNINGS).

 Addiction, Abuse, and Misuse

-Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed butorphanol tartrate nasal solution.
+Although the risk of addiction in any individual is unknown, it can occur in patients appropriately prescribed butorphanol tartrate nasal spray.
 Addiction can occur at recommended dosages and if the drug is misused or abused.

 Life-Threatening Respiratory Depression

 Serious, life-threatening, or fatal respiratory depression has been reported with the use of opioids, even when used as recommended.
 Respiratory depression, if not immediately recognized and treated, may lead to respiratory arrest and death.
-Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient’s clinical status [see OVERDOSAGE].
+Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient’s clinical status (see OVERDOSAGE).
 Carbon dioxide (CO2) retention from opioid-induced respiratory depression can exacerbate the sedating effects of opioids.

 Neonatal Opioid Withdrawal Syndrome